Stories act as a ‘pidgin language,’ where both sides (users and developers) can agree enough to work together

 User stories deliver functionality directly to the end user.
 Enabler stories bring visibility to the work items needed to support exploration, architecture, infrastructure, and compliance.

-SAFe’s Requirements Model describes a four-tier hierarchy of artifacts that outline functional system behavior: Epic, Capability, Feature, and story.
-Collectively, they describe all the work to create the solution’s intended behavior.
+SAFe describes a four-tier hierarchy of artifacts that outline functional system behavior: Epic, Capability, Feature, and Story.
+Collectively, these artifacts are used to describe the solution’s intended behavior.
 The detailed implementation work is expressed through stories, which comprise the Team Backlog.
-Most stories emerge from business and enabler features in the Program Backlog, but others come from the team’s local context.
+Some stories emerge from business and enabler features in the ART Backlog, while others come from the team’s local context.

 - “Wow, look at all these stories we are about to sign up for” (scope)

 - “Look at all the stories we accomplished in this iteration” (progress)